xSqne/Cat-Bot/README.md

 # CatBot
-A bot but a cat
+It is a Discord Bot but it's a cat
-This is a discord bot which you can customise freely Have fun trying your features on it